wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Development
 With regards to the current version of the program...
-- double height buttons all round, removes click hazards.
+- Done. double height buttons all round, removes click hazards.
-- doing a full test and bugfix.
-- there is some issue with the detection of operational mode. solution is to make detection based on label to be relevant to indication of compatible mode while on the `configuration` page, but the mode of operation is selected via a 3 position slider under the `Operation Mode` box on `Conversation` page.
+- Done.
+Mode of operation is selected via a 3 position slider under the `Operation Mode` box on `Conversation` page.
+- Ensure dynamic interface options also switch with the applicable modes its allowed for.
+- Ongoing full test and bugfix.

 ## Far Development.